 [The Mi’kmaq] settled in Flat Bay, due to its abundance of eel, access to the interior by the “river highways,” and provided isolation while allowing closeness to trading partners on Sandy Point.

 …Originally a patchwork community was knit together due to their natural river boundaries.
 Hundreds of people bound together, through various means, surviving off the bounty of land and water, slowing closing the distance between them through the relationships that established the bloodlines we document in this study.
 For a time, the communities, Flat Bay West, East, and St. Teresa’s, were divided by the dialogue of outsiders.
 Divisions [were] drawn along… place name, family name, income and occupation, education, dialect…

 As the community began to shrink for these reasons and others, the residents undertook policy, whether they did it consciously is still up for debate, of their community’s regeneration… Flat Bay was not unlike a thousand other small communities… of Newfoundland; the difference was someone else was writing our story. [pp 57-58]

 Flat Bay History and Families

 Flat Bay has been writing its own story, in terms of maintaining a strong Mi’kmaq community, for a long time.
 They literally write their own story in this study, in its authorship and use of interviews with residents.
 It begins with a concise history of the Newfoundland Mi’kmaq and of the village.
 The authors then trace the history of industrial and subsistence economic activities, social and trade contact with nearby communities, and the effect of game laws.
 Education, language and the role of women are discussed in terms of tradition and change.
-The final section is an easy to follow history of the major Mi’kmaq families in the town: Benoit, King, Webb and Young.
+The final section is an easy to follow history of the major Mi’kmaq families in the town.
+They include the Benoit, King, Webb and Young families.